Sam-Park/fixedQuestie/README.md

 # fixedQuestie
-minor edits to Questie to remove error messages in various states
+minor edits to Questie to remove error messages in various states. tested only on Kronos III server.